waseemansar/memories/README.md

 ## Memories App

-This app is created using Remix and MongoDB to store your memories, also used Prisma ORM.
+This app is created using Remix, Tailwind CSS and MongoDB to store your memories, also used Prisma ORM.

 Following are the models: